JosueG15/willdom_codechallenge/README.md

 ## Test

-To run the test in this project, you need to run the following command in the console:
+To run the tests in this project, you need to run the following command in the console:

 ```sh
 $ npm run cypress:open